Frequently Asked Questions

 Rescheduling or Canceling a Test

 - Can I change my appointment from a test center to an at home test?

 Yes.
 To change your appointment from a test center to an at home appointment, you must cancel your appointment by 11:59 pm local time the day before your scheduled appointment.
 Then you can schedule an at home appointment.

 If you wish to change your test center appointment to an at home appointment, call HiSET Customer Service:

 - Can I reschedule my at home test to another date?

-- Yes, you can reschedule your at home test for free through your ProctorU account.
-You must reschedule your test no later than 30 minutes before your start time to make sure your appointment is rescheduled.
+- Yes, you can reschedule your at home test for free through your HiSET account.
+You must reschedule your test no later than 11:59 p.m., local time the day before your scheduled appointment.

 - Can I change my at home appointment to a physical test center?